 01 of 08

 How adorable are these bookmarks?
-With just some yellow duct-tape and a

-    marker, you can make a bunch of these cute page-corner bookmarks.
-With

-    these emojis, your child will be able to express his emotions while he

-    reads.
-Whether he's feeling happy, goofy, surprised, mischievous,

-    loving, or cool, these cute little guys will let him show his emotions.

-    They're so fun, your child will probably wanna make a big batch to use

-    and to share, and they may just inspire him to become a life-long

-    bookworm!
+With just some yellow duct-tape and a marker, you can make a bunch of these cute page-corner bookmarks.
+With these emojis, your child will be able to express their emotions while they read.
+Whether they're feeling happy, goofy, surprised, mischievous, loving, or cool, these cute little guys will let them show their emotions.
+They're so fun, your child will probably wanna make a big batch to use and to share, and they may just inspire them to become a life-long bookworm.

 02 of 08

 Grab some craft sticks, paint, and a paper punch and make these pretty pencil holders and pencil toppers.
 They're super-easy to make so cheery, they're sure to brighten up any homework area (and any reluctant homework-doers).